 I downloaded the free pattern, and also pulled up the post from Sherri where she makes her block, so I could glean any tips she had when she made it.

 What confused me was that the pattern calls for cutting all the blocks the same size, different than what I would do if making half-square trianges (HST).
 After reading the IG tutorial, I see that Jackie sort of “snowballs” on the white corners, instead of making HSTs.
-She marks the line, and sews just inside of it–to the seam allowance side.
+She marks the line, and sews just to the side of it–to the seam allowance side.
 She then cuts off the excess.
 One advantage of this method: there are no dog ears to trim!

 Yellows sewn: check.
 Green pineapple crown sewn: check.